ArcticMC/Scenarios/descriptions.md

 ### Leggings Paranoia (L)
 > The color on tab represents what type of leggings the player is wearing.

-### Love At First Gapple (H)
-> Whenever you eat your first golden apple, you will be placed on a team in order based on when you eat it.
+### Lifesteal (L)
+> You gain half a heart to your max health after every kill.

 ### Lootcrates (L)
 > Every 10 minutes players are given out chests.
 You will gain a reward from them.
 They are either Tier 1 (Wooden Chest) or Tier 2 (Ender Chest).

+### Love at First Damage (H)
+> When you take damage, you will be put onto a team.
+There are a minimum of 6 teams.
+The order is set as 1,2,3,4,5,6,1,2,3,4,5,6 etc. until everyone has taken damage and is put onto a team.

+### Love at First Gapple (H)
+> Whenever you eat your first golden apple, you will be placed on a team in order based on when you eat it.

+### Love at First Lake (L)
+> If you and another player are in the same body of water, like the same river or pond, you two will be put together on a team.

+### Love at First Sight (L)
+> You are scattered as a solo with no team.
+The first person you see, you must team with.
+If you right click on them, you will form a team.
+That is your teammate for the rest of the game.

 ### Love When Coords Match (H, not Comb.)
 > Similar to Soul Brothers and Love At First Sight.
 Half of the players will be scattered in 1 world and half in the other.
 Players will not be able to team based on who is in their world, but from coordinates of different worlds.
 Example, if 1 player in a world is at X:-500 and Z:250 and 1 player is in a 25 block radius near those coordinates in a different world, then they will automatically be put on a team.
 At meet-up all the players will be teleported into 1 different world.

-### Love at First Lake (L)
-> If you and another player are in the same body of water, like the same river or pond, you two will be put together on a team

 ### Lucky Chests (L, not Comb.)
 > Ender chests will be scattered across the map, mainly in caves.
 They will contain either positive loot, like diamonds, gold, etc. Or negative effects like blindness, poison etc.